-iSER is designed to work with software and/or hardware protocol stacks providing the protocol services defined in RDMA-Capable Protocol documents such as [RDMAP], [IB], etc.
+iSER is designed to work with software and/or hardware protocol stacks providing the protocol services defined in RCP documents such as [RDMAP], [IB], etc. The following subsections describe the key protocol elements of RCP services that iSER relies on.

-3.1.5 Adjustment to Section 2.7 iSCSI/iSER Layering
+3.2.5 Adjustment to Section 2.7 iSCSI/iSER Layering